 The same thing goes or an athlete who refuses to eat before a workout or competition because her “safe” or “clean” foods aren’t available.
 This crosses the line from “healthy” to “disordered” and is inappropriate and unsafe.
 More on this in another post.

-Hopefully you’ve grasped the concept of “fueling for the work required” and understand what your gymnast needs to support their 4+ hour gymnastics practices.
+Hopefully, I have demystified the concept of “fueling for the work required” and you as a parent understand what your gymnast’s nutrition needs to support their 4+ hour gymnastics practices.
 As always, if you and your athlete need help let me know.
 My 1:1 coaching program provides a very comprehensive approach to optimizing your athlete’s nutrition and health for performance and longevity in the sport.